mteillet/PyVexr/README.md

 # About The Project
 PyVexr is intended to be a lightweight, simple GUI application to preview your EXR files easily using the OCIO you want.
-Built using Python, PyQt5, OpenCV2, OpenExr, and OCIO v2.
+Built using Python, C++, PyQt5, OpenCV2, OpenExr, and OCIO v2.

 # Roadmap